wirechunk/quill-delta-to-react/README.md

 If you want to do the full rendering yourself, you can do so by getting the processed and grouped ops.

-`BlotBlock` represents custom blots with `renderAsBlock:true` property pair in its attributes
+`BlotBlock` represents custom blots with a `renderAsBlock: true` property in its attributes.

 See above for `op object` format.